 Network forwarding configuration is currently minimal, with configuration options controlling:

-Synchronization sessions are managed using the
+Forwarding sessions are managed using the

-mutagen forward commands,
+mutagen forward commands, namely

-usage for these commands can be found in the
+for these commands can be found in the

 Getting started guide.
 The

-particular command, use:
+about a particular command, use:

 # Show help about a particular forwarding session management command. mutagen forward <command> --help